Inspired by travel #7: SugarSin

-How a passion for 'Scandi' pick 'n' mix inspired sisters Anna and Josefin to open a globally-sourced sweet shop in the heart of London
+How a passion for 'Scandi' pick 'n' mix inspired sisters Anna Nilsson and Josefin Deckel to open a globally-sourced sweet shop in the heart of London

 Started in: December 2011

-Swedish-born sisters Anna and Josefin’s business adventure began on their oversees move to the UK, where they found that something important to their lifestyles was conspicuously lacking: pick ‘n’ mix sweets.
+Swedish-born sisters Anna Nilsson and Josefin Deckel’s business adventure began on their oversees move to the UK, where they found that something important to their lifestyles was conspicuously lacking: pick ‘n’ mix sweets.

 The local offerings they found couldn’t match the variety and quality they knew and loved from Sweden, where pick ‘n’ mix is a cultural staple.
 So, during their final year at a London university, the pair began to toy with the idea of retailing Swedish sweets in London.
 After graduating in 2009, their business idea – SugarSin – started to take shape.

-Now with a store in Covent Garden and active e-commerce channels, SugarSin is going from strength to strength.
+Now with stores in Covent Garden and Brighton and active e-commerce channels, SugarSin is going from strength to strength.
 The business stocks a mix of Scandinavian and British favourites as well as many unique varieties from around the globe, which the sisters have travelled extensively to source.

 With a focus on gourmet confectionery for adults, SugarSin’s flagship products include prosecco gummies, a cocktail-inspired range and new rosé wine gummies.
-The brand is stocked in the likes of Selfridges, Waitrose Gifts, John Lewis, Lakeland and more, and the SugarSin store is famed for its Willy Wonka-esque presentation.
+The brand is stocked in the likes of Selfridges, Waitrose Gifts, John Lewis, Lakeland and more, and SugarSin’s stores are famed for their Willy Wonka-esque presentation.

 We spoke to the duo to find out how travel inspired their mouthwatering brand: